frzyc/genshin-optimizer/apps/somnia/readme.md

 # Running the bot

-Create `src/config.json` in the following format:
+Copy `src/config_empty.json` and fill out the contents:

 ```
 {